ivoa/vo-dml/tools/gradletooling/ReadMe.md

 The general idea is that all that should be necessary to set up a new project is

 1. install gradle
-2. edit a build.gradle with reference to the plugin
+2. edit a build.gradle file with reference to the plugin

 ```kotlin
 plugins {